siwelbackwards/aicurator/docs/auth-gated-trending-products.md

 ## Overview

 This feature implements conditional display of sensitive information (artist names and prices) in the trending products section based on user authentication status.
-Unauthenticated users will see product titles and images but not artist names or pricing information, encouraging them to sign in for full access.
+Unauthenticated users will see product titles and images but not artist names or pricing information, encouraging them to member log in for full access.

 ## Implementation Details